Vektora

 Bottom Line

 Most startups will face only two AI Act obligations: AI literacy training (already required) and transparency labeling (if you have a chatbot or generate content).
 The high-risk category affects a smaller subset, mostly in HR tech, fintech, and insurtech.
 If you are in that group, the compliance burden is real and you should start now.
 For everyone else, classify your systems, train your team, label your AI, and move on.
+If your AI system ships as part of a product with digital elements, the Cyber Resilience Act layers its own cybersecurity and 24-hour reporting obligations on top from September 2026.

 Legal Sources